Today I’m sharing my traditional style of Korean Napa Cabbage Kimchi Recipe! 😀

-- Separate salt to two parts, 1/4 cup and 3/4 cup, and wet your cabbage with water.
-In your sink or XXL size basin add 24 cups water and 2 1/4 cup sea salt and stir to let salt dissolve into water.
+- Separate salt into two parts, 1/4 cup and 3/4 cup, and wet your cabbage with water.
+In your sink or XXL, size basin adds 24 cups water and 2 1/4 cups sea salt and stir to let the salt dissolve into water.

-- Grab a quartered cabbage and sgprinkle remaining salt every layer of cabbage, a small pinch at a time.
-Make sure most of salt to be on stem part.
-Repeat and place in a clean sink or a large basin until all the cabbage’s done and salt is gone.
+- Grab a quartered cabbage and sprinkle the remaining salt on every layer of cabbage, a small pinch at a time.
+Make sure most of the salt is on the stem part.
+Repeat and place in a clean sink or a large basin until all the cabbage’s done and the salt is gone.
 If you need more salt, use 1Tbs. at a time, but trying to stick with the amount of this recipe calls.

 - Check if the cabbage has salted enough by bending the thick stem part.
 If it snaps, it’s not ready so soak more, if it bends nicely then it’s ready to rinse.

-- Rinse at least 3 times throughly and move to large strainer and drain about an hour before fill up with kimchi filling.
+- Rinse at least 3 times thoroughly and move to a large strainer and drain about an hour before filling up with kimchi filling.

 - Meanwhile, let’s make kimchi paste!
-In a small sauce pan, add water, dried pollack, seaweed and shiitake.
-Bring it to boil, reduce heat to medium low and simmer for 5 minutes.
+In a small saucepan, add water, dried pollack, seaweed, and shiitake.
+Bring it to a boil, reduce heat to medium-low and simmer for 5 minutes.

-- Return to heat, add rice flour and whisk.
-Bring it to soft boil over medium high heat and keep whisking, about 2 minutes.
-Cook rice flour is very important process, it depends how kimchi will ferments later on.
+- Return to heat, add rice flour, and whisk.
+Bring it to a soft boil over medium-high heat and keep whisking for 2 minutes.
+Cook rice flour is a very important process, it depends on how kimchi will ferment later on.
 Remove from heat and cool completely.

-- Before get our hands get red(get it? lol), cover your kimchi container with plastic cookie/treat bag or 2.5 gallon ziplock bag to prevent kimchi’s smell/color soak in to container.
+- Before getting your hands to get dirty with the sauce, cover your kimchi container with a plastic cookie/treat bag or 2.5-gallon ziplock bag to prevent kimchi’s smell/color soak into the container.
 It will prevent the kimchi’s strong smell to take over your refrigerator as well. 😉

-In a XL basin or mixing bowl, combine kimchi paste, Gochugaru and filling vegetables with your hand(please wear a pair of glove, it’s spicy!).
+In an XL basin or mixing bowl, combine kimchi paste, Gochugaru and filling vegetables with your hand(please wear a pair of gloves, it’s spicy!).

-- Take one quarter of cabbage at a time, hold cabbage with left hand, and grab filling with right hand.
+- Take one-quarter of cabbage at a time, hold cabbage with the left hand, and grab the filling with the right hand.
 Brush down inside of salted cabbage with filling and leave some vegetable pieces, not too much but not too less- just enough.
 (Please watch my tutorial video for this part to understand better.)
-Switch the hands if you are left handed.
-Wrap nice and tight and place to prepare container.
+Switch the hands if you are left-handed.
+Wrap nice and tight and place to prepare the container.
 Repeat until cabbage and filling has gone.

-- Tie plastic bag first with a rubber band and lose container with lid tightly.
-Place kimchi on your counter for 24 to 40 hours and then place to a refrigerator.
+- Tie the plastic bag first with a rubber band and lose the container with the lid tightly.
+Place kimchi on your counter for 24 to 40 hours and then place it in a refrigerator.

 Enjoy homemade kimchi at home!